 Social media are the biggest time consumer for their users and therefore it has great potential for marketers, as the rule for marketers is to be present where is their target audience.

-In the event of that lot of people spend a lot of time on social media, b2b social media marketing has become very popular for marketers to:
+In the event that lot of people spend a lot of time on social media, b2b social media marketing has become very popular for marketers to:

 drive traffic to their website by sharing their articles, thought leadership, and other helpful content.